rowanmoul/ArchSecureDualBoot/README.md

 This last step is not really necessary because we will be rebooting very soon, but is good practice.

-### Seal the LUKS passphrase with a new sealing object under the primary key
+### Seal the LUKS passphrase with a persistent sealing object under the primary key

+Now that we have made a policy, we can seal the LUKS passphrase we created into a persistent TPM object that is only accessible with that policy.

 #### Create a sealing object under the primary key